 Visiting address: Haakon VIIs gate 9, 0161 Oslo

-Important deadlines (see details below)
+Important information (see details below)

 - Booking of hotel through registration form: closes October 12th